Ankle problems: Sprained ankle

 One of the most frequent causes of ankle pain (accounting for around 85 percent of total ankle problems - according to the National University of Health Sciences (NUHS)) a sprain occurs when the ankle is twisted, causing the ligaments to be over-stretched, or even (in the most severe cases) torn.
 Most ankle sprains are lateral sprains that occur when the foot rolls, causing the side of the ankle to be pressed to the ground.
 Small blood vessels rupture in the process and cause the ankle to swell and damage may also occur to the ligaments, these constituting a short band of tough, flexible, fibrous connective tissues holding the bones together.
 Rolling of the ankle may also damage cartilage or tendons.
 A sprained ankle will usually display signs of swelling and bruising for one to two weeks, although more serious cases may take several months to heal fully.

 Athletes run a greater risk of sprained ankles - more especially players of ball games such as football, basketball and volleyball.

 Out of every 10 people with severe ankle sprains, between 1 and 2 suffer chronic instability of the affected joint.

 A sprained ankle may remain permanently weakened and of compromised stability following the healing of the injury.
 The biggest risk factor for an ankle sprain is a previous ankle sprain, according to a review published by the American Academy of Family Physicians (AAFP).

-Gout

-Gout occurs in the body when uric acid (a by-product of normal cellular breakdown) accumulates to a level of concentration higher than normal, depositing crystals in the joints and causing sharp pain.

-Other conditions include pseudogout, which results from calcium deposits building up in the joints.

-The symptoms of gout often include pain, redness and swelling.